nblumoe/nblumoe.github.com/_posts/2012-06-23-cors-api-with-oauth2-authentication-using-rails-and-angularjs.md

 authentication flow, but the "Implicit Grant" flow.
 Imagine you would own twitter and some 3rd party would build a twitter client.
-The user should not have to provide it's twitter login in the 3rd party client, because it could easily be catched there and misused.
+The user should not have to provide it's twitter login in the 3rd party client, because it could easily be caught there and misused.

 [oauth2draft]: http://tools.ietf.org/html/draft-ietf-oauth-v2-28
 [resourceownerdraft]: http://tools.ietf.org/html/draft-ietf-oauth-v2-28#section-1.3.3